If you have not heard of Microsoft Excel, well… Google it! We’re not judging you or anyone for that matter. Let’s just

 Excel comes with a pre-installed issue tracking template for tracking and managing issues.
 It’s not easy to make changes to the existing template and you have to manually enter and update information as data comes in.

 This takes too much time and you’re not able to automatically associate issues with relevant projects.
 Everything has to be done manually by updating information.
 It’s also highly likely that your team members miss an update entirely if they’re not constantly checking the sheets.

 This is why you’ll need an issue tracking tool that tracks and manages issues for you, without you manually doing all the work.

-Again, providing pre-installed meeting template does not mean successful execution of professional meetings.
+Again, providing a pre-installed meeting template does not mean the successful execution of professional meetings.
 A more comprehensive tool should be able to provide extensive meeting management features through which you can accomplish your daily meeting goals.

 If you use Excel for documenting and managing your meetings, congratulations! every day you’re taking one step closer to unproductive meetings.
 (Yes, it’s that bad!)